AmpersandJS/ampersand-view/README.md

 * hook {String} Alternate method for specifying a container element using its `data-hook` attribute.
 Equivalent to `selector: '[data-hook=some-hook]'`.
 * constructor {ViewConstructor} Any [view conventions compliant](http://ampersandjs.com/learn/view-conventions) view constructor.
 It will be initialized with `{el: [Element grabbed from selector], parent: [reference to parent view instance]}`.
 So if you don't need to do any custom setup, you can just provide the constructor.
 * waitFor {String} String specifying they "key-path" (i.e. 'model.property') of the view that must be "truthy" before it should consider the subview ready.
+* other arbitrary object paths {String} Any other keys you include (i.e. 'model.submodel.name') will get resolved and passed through to the subview constructor.
+Note that the parent's `model` and `collection` will get passed through by default.
-* prepareView {Function} Function that will be called once any `waitFor` condition is met.
-It will be called with the `this` context of the parent view and with the element that matches the selector as the argument.
-It should return an instantiated view instance.
+* prepareView {Function} If you want total control of how your subview gets instantiated, use this.
+It will get called once any `waitFor` condition is met.
+It will be called with the `this` context of the parent view and with the element that matches the selector as the first argument.
+Your function should return an instantiated view instance.
+Note that in this case you're controlling how the subview instantiates, therefore nothing from the parent will get passed through to the subview unless you do it here.

 ### delegateEvents `view.delegateEvents([events])`